 When you’re creating your video marketing campaigns, there’s a lot to keep in mind.
-You have to orient your business goals, the soundtrack, the emotional appeal, and all the stunning visuals that will keep users engaged.
+You must align your business goals, soundtrack, emotional appeal, and stunning visuals to keep users engaged.
 And while you’re focusing on bringing your vision to life in the form of a video, you’re likely not thinking about getting the dialogue in the video recorded into transcriptions.

-The idea of needing video transcriptions sometimes baffles marketers and businesses until they realized, after multiple videos or campaigns, exactly how much they could benefit from having them.
-Transcriptions are particularly crucial for longer videos, though you should consider leveraging them for all of your video content.
+The idea of needing video transcriptions sometimes baffles marketers and businesses until they realize, after multiple videos or campaigns, exactly how much they could benefit from having them.
+Today, even lawyers use legal transcription as a tool to obtain faster and accurate transcripts from legal events.
+Transcriptions are particularly crucial for longer videos; however, you should consider leveraging them for all your video content.

-Wondering exactly how you can use video transcription services to make your campaigns more impactful?
-A lot of it comes down to closed captions that can improve the user experience and help you maximize your results, and in this post, we’ll show you how.
+So how can you use video transcription services to make your campaigns more impactful?
+A lot of it comes down to closed captions, which can improve the user experience and help you maximize your results.

 Why Subtitles & Closed Captions Are So Important

-Closed captions and subtitles are the text displayed along the bottom of a video that put the narration, dialogue, and even sounds into written words for the audience to read, and they’re increasingly important in the world of online video marketing.
+Closed captions and subtitles are the text displayed along the bottom of a video that put the narration, dialogue, and even sounds into written words for the audience to read.
+Similar to how government transcripts aid in publicizing documents for transparency across different government arms, closed captions and subtitles serve a similar function in the world of online video marketing.

 It’s not overwhelmingly surprising, therefore, that more than 85% of videos on Facebook are watched without sound.
 This is partially thanks to the autoplay feature, though it’s also due to the fact that users (88% of them, to be exact) are spending more time on mobile devices and are therefore on the go.